-When school is closed or released early due to emergencies or severe weather conditions an all call will go out and it will be posted on radio & TV.
+When school is closed or released early due to emergencies or severe weather conditions an all call will go out and it will be posted on the district social media pages.

 Annual Transportation Election

 Each school year, parents/guardians may elect a type of transportation for their student(s).
 This election will stay in effect for the entire school year unless the election is changed/revoked in writing by the parent/guardian.